-It was such a pleasure to meet Joanna Grace, Founder of The Sensory Projects, and talk about the powerful connection between our work – Sensory Stories and Story Massage.
+It was such a pleasure to meet Joanna Grace, Founder of The Sensory Projects, and talk about the powerful connection between our work – Sensory Stories and the Story Massage Programme.
 Joanna kindly agreed to write a guest blog which offers a fascinating insight into the power of narrative.
 She encourages us to look at stories from a different angle and to consider them as a powerful tool for inclusion.
 Read on to discover a whole new dimension to the benefits of story.

 Inclusive benefits of narrative